kiran94/prfiesta/README.md

 By default, `prfiesta` will take the users provided in the `--user` option and search the Git provider for any pull requests that the user **authored**.
 Within more collaborative environments, this may not be what you want as you may want to also gain some visibility into all secondary contributions a user made (e.g commenting on others pull requests).

-To help with this, `prfiesta` exposes the `--use_involves` flag which will search for pull requests that the user either:
+To help with this, `prfiesta` exposes the `--use-involves` flag which will search for pull requests that the user either:

 - Created by a certain user
 - Assigned to that user